kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 97: February 27, 2020

+**Today's Progress**: I worked on the Angular application.
+I finish the products table and worked on the models as well.

+**Thoughts**: I'm feeling very good about my internship and I've been loving Angular as well.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/bc5c4453c8d4f00e330264ac1468a3a82436d1ae)

+---

 ### Day 96: February 26, 2020

 **Today's Progress**: I worked on the Angular application.
 Worked on the manage-products component.